Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

-There is a precise link between the microscopic description provided by the Langevin equation and the macroscopic description addressed by the F-P equation, which is established via $a(x,t)$ and $b(x,t)$.
+What is important to note is that there is a formal link between the microscopic description provided by the Langevin equation (cfr., the 1-dimensional case of Eq. \ref{eq:Langevin}) and the macroscopic description addressed by the F-P equation (\ref{eq:FP}), which is established via $a(x,t)$ and $b(x,t)$.
 The term $a(x,t)$ represents a \textbf{drift} which is related to the average deviation of the process

-over a small time interval $\Delta t$.
+over a small time interval $\Delta t$; the bracket operator $\langle \rangle$ denotes the average or expectation value of any function $f(X)$.\footnote{This is physicists' preferred notation, which you are likely to most frequently run into when dealing with these problems.
+In other more mathematically inclined papers and books you will find the expectation notation $E\left[f(X)\right]$ or $E f(X)$. }. $\Delta x$ is a deviation or displacement in state-space

 The term $b^2(x,t)$ represents a \textbf{diffusion} term, which is related to the mean square deviation of the process:

-At the macroscopic level, by knowing the evolution of $P(x,t)$ in time, one can obtain statistical `observables'' as the moments, correlations, etc. These obviously lack some microscopic details from the underlying stochastic process, which for some specific purposes may be important.
+Eventually, at the macroscopic level, by knowing the evolution of $P(x,t)$ in time, one can obtain statistical ``observables'' as the moments, correlations, etc. These obviously lack microscopic details from the underlying stochastic process, which for some specific purposes may be important.

 We will turn now to the fundamental example of the Wiener process to make clear the connections between the macroscopic and microscopic levels of description.